Cadmium (Cd): A heavy metal that accumulates in the environment.

 CERCLIS: The federal Comprehensive Environmental Response, Compensation, and Liability Information System is a database that includes all sites which have been nominated for investigation by the Superfund program.

 CFC’s (Chlorofluorocarbons or Chlorinated Fluorocarbons): A family of artificially produced chemicals receiving much attention for their role in stratospheric ozone depletion.
-On a per molecule basis, these chemicals are several thousand times more effective as greenhouse gases than carbon dioxide.
+On a per molecule basis, these chemicals are several thousand times more effective as greenhouse gasses than carbon dioxide.
 Since they were introduced in the mid-1930s, CFCs have been used as refrigerants, solvents and in the production of foam material.
 The 1987 Montreal protocol on CFCs seeks to reduce their production by one-half by the year 1998.

 Channelization: Straightening and deepening streams so water will move faster, a marsh-drainage tactic that can interfere with waste assimilation capacity, disturb fish and wildlife habitats, and aggravate flooding.